-How to Drive Maritime Accident Investigations?
-Which Is the Regulation That Governs Them?
+How to Conduct Maritime Accident Investigations?
+Which Regulation Governs Them?

-Technical investigations after an accident or incident are not intended to determine the responsibilities involved and the search for the culprits, but the search for facts that contributed to an accident and identify the various areas or measures that must be the subject.
+Maritime safety investigations of accidents/incidents are not intended to determine the responsibilities involved and the search for the culprits.
+However, it particularly looks for the facts that contributed to the occurrence of accidents/incidents and identifies the various areas or measures that must be the subject to improvement.

 SOLAS Convention provides that " Administration shall investigate an accident involving a vessel flying its flag, if such an investigation could assist in identifying regulatory problems that would have played a role in the accident".
 In the SOLAS Convention of 1960 and 1974 as amended, this provision was maintained and it was also taken up in the 1966 International Load Line Convention.

-Investigations are initiated following a large-scale accident or sea incident.
-In such investigation, we distinguish two parts: a technical investigation and another called judicial, the first seeks facts that contributed to an accident against, the second seeks to determine the responsibilities involved.
-Cooperation between technical and judicial investigations is very important because they analyze the same events but pursue different objectives.
+Investigations are initiated following a large-scale accident/incident.
+In such investigation, we distinguish two parts: a safety investigation and another called criminal investigation.
+While the first seeks to determine facts that contributed to the occurrence of the accident, the second look for the responsibilities involved.
+Cooperation between the two parts of the investigation is very important because they analyze the same events but pursue different objectives.

-However, they may not submit the indexes that have been seized to examinations or analyzes that may modify, alter or destroy them without the agreement of the judicial authority.
-Technical investigators shall be informed of the expert appraisals conducted by the competent judicial authority and shall be entitled to attend and exploit the findings made in connection with these operations for the purposes of the technical investigation.
+However, they may not submit the evidence that has been collected for examinations or analyzes that may modify, alter or destroy them without the agreement of the judicial authority.
+Safety investigators must be informed of the expert appraisals conducted by the competent judicial authority and must be entitled to attend and exploit the findings made in connection with these operations for the purposes of the safety investigation.

-Moreover, cooperation between technical and judicial investigators is therefore simultaneously informative and operational.
+Cooperation between safety and judicial investigators is, therefore, simultaneously informative and operational.
 This cooperation should, however, be analyzed only in the light of the respective purposes of the investigations.
-As regards the deadlines, the technical inquiry must be made as soon as possible in response to a need for prevention, whereas, the judicial investigation must allow the determination of the responsibilities, for that it is not limited by a delay and may take a long time depending on the case.
-These two types of surveys are thus endowed with different probative values.
+As regards the deadlines, the safety investigation must be made as soon as possible in response to a need for prevention.
+Whereas, the criminal (i.e., judicial) investigation must allow the determination of the responsibilities, so that, it is not limited by a delay and may take a long time depending on the case.
+These two types of investigations are thus endowed with different probative values.

-The technical inquiry , however, does not have the same probative value as forensic expertise, but, generally has the same probative value because of the publicity and media coverage of the technical conclusions of the investigation.
+The safety investigation, however, does not have the same probative value as forensic expertise.
+However, it generally has the same probative value because of the publicity and media coverage of the technical conclusions of the investigation.

 In addition, technical investigators have a right of meeting with any person directly or indirectly related to the accident or incident.
 However, this power of encounter carries some reservations.
 In addition, technical investigators may be held criminally liable, in particular for breach of professional secrecy.

-In general rule, the investigation following a sea event is directed by a single State, but exceptionally there may be multistate investigations in parallel.
-Under Chapter 9 of the current IMO Investigation Code, a State with interests at stake may conduct its own investigation and coordinate the planning of investigations to avoid, to the extent conflicting requests to hear witnesses and access to evidence.
-In addition, under Chapter 10 of the IMO (Investigations code).
+As a general rule, the investigation following a maritime accident is directed by a single State.
+Nevertheless, exceptionally, there may be multi- States investigations in parallel.
+In this concern, Chapters 9 and 10 of the current IMO's Investigation Code stipulates that State with interests in the investigation may conduct its own investigation and coordinate the planning of investigations with the other parties.

 © 2018 Freedom of the sea